 Q: The HPV vaccine hasn’t been around very long.
 How do I know it’s safe and will work for my child?

 The vaccine came out in 2006 for girls and 2010 for boys.
 It went through years of extensive testing and clinical trials to make sure it was safe and effective before the Federal Drug Administration (FDA) approved it.
 Just like all other vaccines, the CDC and FDA regularly monitor its safety and how well it’s working.
 And we have strong evidence to say that it is indeed working.
-Since its introduction, we’ve seen a 71 percent decline in HPV infections in teenage girls who received the vaccine.
+Since its introduction, we’ve seen a 88% decline in HPV infection in teenage girls who received the vaccine.

 Q: The vaccine is given at such a young age, usually between 11-12 years old and in some cases as young as 9.
 Why so young?